 Essay eight: Chrome in leather manufacture, part i

-Why tanners use chromeTanning agents based on chromium have been in widespread use in the leather industry for more than a century and, because the chromium in the compounds tanners use is in the trivalent state, this threatens no harm to workers or wearers of leather.
-As Dr Dietrich Tegtmeyer, vice-president of the International Union of Leather Technologists and Chemists Societies (IULTCS), makes clear in this eighth essay in the Nothing to Hide series, the presence of harmful hexavalent chromium can be avoided if tanners and leather chemicals manufacturers treat the materials they use with due care and attention.
-The same author will cover in detail the specific issues surrounding hexavalent chromium in essay number nine.
+Why tanners use chromeTanning agents based on chromium have been in widespread use in the leather industry for more than 160 years and, because the chromium in the compounds tanners use is in the trivalent state, this is not considered harmful to workers or wearers of leather.
+As Dr Dietrich Tegtmeyer, a former vice-president of the International Union of Leather Technologists and Chemists Societies (IULTCS), made clear in the original version of this essay in the Nothing to Hide series, the presence of harmful hexavalent chromium can be avoided if tanners and leather chemicals manufacturers treat the materials they use with due care and attention.
+The same author covered in detail the specific issues surrounding hexavalent chromium in a follow-up essay in the series.

-Approximately 85% of all leathers that are produced are tanned with a chromium-based process technology.
-Chrome-tanning was created more than 100 years ago, is very flexible, and is one of the best inventions in the history of making leather.
+Approximately 85% of all leather that is produced is tanned with a chromium-based process technology.
+Chrome-tanning was created in 1858, is very flexible, and is one of the best inventions in the history of making leather.
 It was the basis for the development of the leather business on an industrial scale.
-If this process is not operated correctly there is a potential risk involved in terms of toxicity relating to hexavalent chrome, Cr(VI).
+If this process is not operated correctly there is a potential risk in terms of toxicity relating to hexavalent chrome, Cr(VI).
 Since leather is a component in many consumer articles, and because some by-products and waste is generated in the leather manufacturing process, it is an important responsibility on the part of the leather industry to manage and fully control this potential risk.
-In order to be compliant with today’s sustainability standards, it is necessary to ensure 100% safety for people involved in making leather, for the environment, and for the end users of the leather articles.
+In order to be compliant with today’s sustainability and regulatory standards, it is necessary to ensure 100% safety for people involved in making leather, for the environment, and for the end users of the leather articles.

-Huge progress has been made, especially in the last decade, and the vast majority of tanners take this potential risk very seriously.
-The Research and Development community is also continuously working on methods to avoid the formation of Cr(VI) so that it will have no negative impact on the environment or people, and to make it possible for tanners to recycle as much chromium as possible.
+Huge progress has been made, especially in the last decades, and the vast majority of tanners take this potential risk very seriously.
+The research and development community is also continuously working on methods to avoid the formation of Cr(VI) so that it will have no negative impact on the environment or people, and to make it possible for tanners to recycle as much chromium as possible.

-Unfortunately, a lot of false or misleading information about the use of chromium in leather is appearing in the media.
-In these situations, the occasional cases of poorly operated tanneries, which are not representative of the standard technologies in our industry, are taken and generalised.
+Unfortunately, a great deal of false or misleading information about the use of chromium in leather is appearing in the media.
+In these situations, the occasional case of a poorly operated tannery, which is not representative of the standard technologies in our industry, is taken and generalised.
 An impression is created that chrome-tanning in general is a process that has to be stopped and immediately forbidden.

-Based on current scientific knowledge, there is no reason that any consumer should face a toxicity risk from Cr(VI) when simple guidelines and recommendations are followed.
-For this reason, a balanced view of the concerns, risks and results of scientific studies needs to be taken and placed in relation to the potential risks from using chrome-tanned leather.
+A balanced view of the concerns, risks and results of scientific studies needs to be taken and placed in relation to the potential risks from using chrome-tanned leather.
 It is important not to belittle or even hide risks and dangers.
-However, if a risk is manageable, then correct and accurate information should be provided, to avoid the generation of false information.
-And leather manufacturers should focus on the application of procedures to address even a theoretical risk.
+However, if a risk is manageable, then correct and accurate information should be provided, to avoid the generation of false information, and leather manufacturers should focus on the application of procedures to address any potential risk.

-Chromium as Cr(VI) is an important chemical intermediate to purify chromium for uses in the manufacturing of all these applications.
-In this hexavalent form, chromium is known to be toxic to animals and humans so it needs to be handled under extremely high safety precautions from professional chemical companies only.
-In this situation, the in-house systems that are used are similar to many other hazardous chemical intermediates.
-This is a normal potential risk a chemical company has to deal with and it is completely manageable.
+Chromium as Cr(VI) is an important chemical intermediate to purify chromium for use in the manufacturing of all these applications.
+In this hexavalent form, chromium is known to be toxic to animals and humans so it needs to be handled with extremely high safety precautions by professional chemical companies only.
+In this situation, the in-house systems that are used are similar to those for many other hazardous chemical intermediates.
+This is a typical risk assessment process for a chemical company and it is completely manageable.

 The fact that Cr(III) can be oxidised under certain condition to a hazardous hexavalent form is a similar risk to that found with many other organic chemicals that are used in multiple applications.
 For this reason there is a need for a scientific risk assessment of the use of chromium for tanning leather in order to exclude these oxidations during normal conditions of use.
 This has been done in many scientific studies and these studies are the basis of legal requirements to protect consumers.